 “Empower creators to transform ideas into action to build a better world for all“.

 We are just starting as we come together to further develop, engage and share what we learn.

-To achieve our vision, it is essential to build equity, diversity, and inclusivity, into every action we take as a School.
-Rooting equity, diversity, and inclusivity into everything we do at Lassonde is a tall order, one that requires everyone’s commitment to accomplish.
+To achieve our vision, it is essential to build equity, diversity and inclusion into every action we take as a School.
+Rooting equity, diversity, and inclusion into everything we do at Lassonde is a tall order, one that requires everyone’s commitment to accomplish.

 To help advance the process you can find important resources, updates on how are we progressing on our initiatives, find more information about the EDI sub-committee and their priorities, and k2i Academy on the following pages.

-We also welcome you to share new ideas, resources and opportunities to collaborate on initiatives with EDI champions and sub-committee members.
+We also welcome you to share new ideas, resources and opportunities to collaborate on initiatives with EDI champions.